 Barre chords aren’t easy but learning anything new is never easy.

-That being said, they are achievable for EVERY single guitarist out there.
+That being said, learning how to use and master barre chords is achievable for EVERY single guitarist out there.

-5 Reasons Why Learning Barre Chords are Not As Complicated As You Might Think
+Learning Barre Chords Is Not as Complicated as You Might Think.
+Here’s Why…

-- There are two main shapes to learn and everything is built off these two shapes.
+- There are two main barre chord shapes to learn and everything is built off just two shapes

-- You can use the ‘Crooked finger’ to take 90% of the pressure off your barre finger.
+- You can use a wonderful technique called the ‘Crooked finger’ to take 90% of the pressure off your barre finger

 - There’s a secret trick called the ‘Weighted arm’ which adds the necessary power to the barre – without using force and without hurting yourself